 Kelly began her career working as an Early Years Practitioner at Imperial College before moving to Queen Mary University to lead their Nursery provision.
 Kelly worked full time whilst studying her undergraduate and postgraduate degrees and it was during the later part of her MA Education [Early Childhood] that Kelly was asked to lead a new government-led Early Years leadership programme at London Met.
 Whilst leading this programme Kelly discovered how satisfying her role in raising the aspirations of our students was, and she joined London Met as a full-time member of staff in January 2009.

 Since joining Higher Education Kelly progressed through a number of roles including Senior Lecturer, Principal Lecturer and Head of Subject.
-She has a strong commitment to providing high-quality education in order to prepare London Met students for careers within the Social Professions – supporting students to make a transformational change to their own lives and to wider communities of practice.
+She has a strong commitment to providing high-quality education in order to prepare London Met students for careers within the social sciences and social professions – supporting students to make a transformational change to their own lives and to wider communities of practice.

 Cooper, K and Mummery, V (2014) Building Relationships: Early Years Teaching with Babies, Young Children and Parents in Johnson, J (2014) Becoming an Early Years Teacher, Maidenhead: OUP